hattmt/renode_devstm32/README.md

     nvic: nvic
 ```

-  Some peripharals are differents for each mcu and you need to implement them
+  Some peripherals are differents for each mcu and you need to implement them

   Ex :
   the stm32xxx RCC registers.